starenka/buff/README.md

 ![buff](https://github.com/starenka/buff/raw/master/screenshot.png)

+###Where is a bookmarklet?
+You really don't need a one.
+Just `POST` a `url` parameter with your url to `/create`.
+Config custom search in your [favorite browser](http://www.opera.com/help/tutorials/intro/customize/#searchengine) or use curl or whatever.

 ##Running

 You can ran the app from the commandline with `python ./app.py`, if you want to run it on server, here's sample nginx & uwsgi/supervisor configuration: